dmlc/xgboost/doc/tutorials/saving_model.rst

   JSON files that were produced by an external source may lead to undefined behaviors and crashes.

 While for memory snapshot, UBJSON is the default starting with xgboost 1.6.
+When loading the model back, XGBoost recognizes the file extensions ``.json`` and ``.ubj``, and can dispatch accordingly.
+If the extension is not specified, XGBoost tries to guess the right one.

 ***************************************************************
 A note on backward compatibility of models and memory snapshots